Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 token:@"<token>"];

-It is worth noting that the iOS SDK manages an internal cache of translations in the file system of the translations fetched over-the-air.
+It is worth noting that the iOS SDK manages an internal cache of translations in the file system of the translations fetched over the air.

 You can find more about caching in the documentation.